kaelzhang/gaia/README.md

 const root = path.join(__dirname, 'example')
 ```

-To make better understanding the usage of `gaea`, the example below will based on the demo in the [`example`](https://github.com/kaelzhang/gaea/tree/master/example) directory.
+To make better understanding the usage of `gaea`, the example below is based on the demo in the [`example/hello`](https://github.com/kaelzhang/gaea/tree/master/example/hello) directory.

 Start server: